Numerical Modeling of Time Dependent Diffusive Shock Acceleration: One-dimensional Diffusive Shock Acceleration

-to obtain the correct spectral index \citep{KruellsAchterberg94}.
 The first inequality ensures that pseudo-particles experience the gradient of the advection field and therefore gain energy.
-On the other hand, the diffusive step length $\sqrt{\kappa \Delta t}$ - a measure for the stochastic step - must be larger than the shock width to increase the likelihood of pseudo-particles to cross the shock front multiple times.
-When diffusion is too low, particles will not make it back to the shock against the advection flow.
-If the inequality is not fulfilled, the modelled energy gain may be less efficient leading to steeper spectra, or depending on the ratio of advective step to the shock width, even more efficient leading to flatter spectra than predicted.
+Numerically, the time step must be chosen sufficiently small to resolve the shock region.
+On the other hand, the diffusive step length $\sqrt{\kappa \Delta t}$ --- a measure for the stochastic step --- must be larger than the shock width to increase the likelihood of pseudo-particles to cross the shock front multiple times in finite simulation time.
+Depending on the chosen shock width, diffusion coefficient and advection field it may not be possible to fulfill the inequality.
+In that case, acceleration can be under- or even overestimated.
+In Appendix \ref{sec:AdvectiveStep} the resulting spectral slopes for various shock widths and time steps are shown, with the physical parameters, advective speed and diffusion coefficient, being held constant.

+Constraints on the time step come from the numerical method, however, not all combinations of $u$, $L_{\mathrm{sh}}$ and $\kappa$ can be physically motivated.
+For instance, if diffusion is low compared to the advective speed there will be negligible acceleration.

-Obeying Equation (\ref{eq:ineq}) alone is not sufficient to reproduce the ideal shock spectra.
-If the shock width and with that the integration time step are chosen too large, pseudo-particles experience a smoothly changing advection field instead of a discrete shock.
+Obeying Eq.\ (\ref{eq:ineq}) alone is not sufficient to reproduce the ideal shock spectra.
+If the shock width is too large, pseudo-particles experience a smoothly changing advection field instead of a discrete shock.
 For diffusion independent on space and energy Kr\"ulls and Achterberg \cite{KruellsAchterberg94} calculated the expected spectral slopes for such smooth velocity gradients.
+In Fig.\ \ref{fig:TimeStepShockWidth} we show analogous to \cite{KruellsAchterberg94} that the expected spectral slopes for such smooth shock waves are met if the time step is sufficiently small.

 Also, when a finite acceleration region is considered, diffusion must not only be large enough so that particles are able to diffusive back to the shock but also low enough so that they are contained in the acceleration region and do not escape too quickly.
+The effect on a finite acceleration region on the resulting spectral index is shown in Fig.\ \ref{fig:DiffusiveStepBoundary}.

+In the following we show the effect of the chosen time step and shock width as well as the diffusion coefficient.
+We aim to reproduce the predicted spectral slope $s = 2 - 3q/(q-1)$ for compression ratios $q = 2$ and $q = 4$.